olegkleiman/crib/session13/react/readme.md

 ``` JSX
  return <MyComponent />
 ```
 it ultimately tries to instantiate something that has a <i>render</i> method.
-This something maybe not a class..
+This something shouldn't be a JS class.